ttnguyen0101/Interactive-Web-Programming-with-JavaScript/README.md

-# IT2320 Interactive Internet Programming with JavaScript
+# Interactive Web Programming with JavaScript
-# Fall 2022
-# Thu T Nguyen
+In this course, I learned JavaScript and jQuery to make websites interactive for users.